lscharen/iigs-game-engine/src/render/README.txt

 This folder contains the rendering tuples for the different type of tile rendering modes that are defined by both the engine mode and the specific tile attributes.
-There are a *lot* or variants, so they are cataloged here.
+There are a *lot* of variants, so they are cataloged here.

-The top-level TileRender function in the main entry point that defined the overal tile render flow as well as the register parameters and calling conventions for each of the modular components.
+The top-level TileRender function in the main entry point that defines the overal tile render flow as well as the register parameters and calling conventions for each of the modular components.